 Research Projects

 These are selected research projects that I worked on in the last three years.
-Feel free to contact me to get more details about their methodology, findings, or impact.

 One of the most important requirements for utility companies is to have an accurate forecast of the demand for the next couple of days.
 In this project, I worked on a complete pipeline for time series prediction.
 This includes enhancing a time-series cleaning and imputation algorithms utilizing low-rank approximation by singular value decomposition, and developing and tuning a deep learning model capable of predicting three days-ahead of electricity demand.
 The algorithms are deployed in a real-time forecasting platform.